jadecobra/python_tdd_exercises/EXCEPTION_HANDLING.md

 E       ZeroDivisionError: division by zero
 ```

 In [TDD_CALCULATOR](./TDD_CALCULATOR.md), we built a calculator and ran into issues when dividing by zero.
 In Mathematics, dividing by zero is undefined and in python it raises a `ZeroDivisionError`.
-To solve that problem we modified the test to do something else if the divisor was ever 0.
-Let's take a different approach.
+To solve that problem we modified the test to do something else if the divisor was ever 0. let us take a different approach.
 - What if we want the program to return a message instead of ending execution of the program abruptly?
 - What if we want to assert that dividing by zero causes an error but the error it causes does not end our tests?